What do I do when I separate?

 Do I need to go to Court?

-In short – no. You and your partner may be able to agree to parenting arrangements for the child without the need to ever attend Court.
+In short – no. You and your ex-partner may be able to agree to parenting arrangements for the child without the need to ever attend Court.
 These arrangements can be informal and non-binding.
-In other words, you can have informal parenting arrangements that you are not legally required to follow.
-Alternatively, the parenting arrangements can be formal and binding by applying for consent orders to the Court.
+In other words, you can have informal parenting agreement that you are not legally required to follow.
+Alternatively, the parenting arrangements can be formal and binding.
+This is done by applying to the Court for consent orders.
 Applying for consent orders does not require you to attend Court.
 This process is far quicker and cheaper.
 Consent orders have the same effect as any other orders made by the Court.
 In other words, you and your ex-partner would be required to adhere to these orders and failure to do so could have serious consequences.

 In some cases, you and your partner may not be able to agree on parenting arrangements.
 When this happens, you can get a family lawyer to help you to negotiate suitable parenting arrangements with your ex-partner or your ex-partner’s lawyers.
 In some cases, your family lawyer will have to file an application in the Court seeking parenting orders.
 However, even after you have filed an application, you or your lawyer can still negotiate appropriate parenting arrangements before the hearing.
 This way, you can avoid the costs of having to attend Court.